mashuq0068/contact-management-client/README.md

   - Address
   - Profile picture
   - A manage your contact button where a menu provided to update and delete contacts.
-  - A mark as favorite and also remove favorite option included in that menu.
+  - A mark as favorite and also remove the favorite option included in that menu.

 ### Contact Management
-These features added in contact management
+These features are added in contact management:
 - Update contact details (opens in modal).
 - Delete contacts from the list.
 - Mark contacts as favorites.
 - Remove contacts from favorites.